conwetlab/WMarket/doc/building-from-sources-guide.rst

 * Modify the database used to store the information
 * Modify the folder where the indexes are stored
 * Select the authorization system (local or external (i.e. IdM))
+* Modify the folder used for media files and their maximum size
+* Modfify the period used to update descriptions

 You can find a full explanation of all these configurations at :ref:`WMarket Configuration <wmarket_configuration>`